Historical Note:

 An unraveled soul would also duplicate the function of a well.
 For it would also be an entry point into the physical world of magical energies.
 The souls that unravel are probably serving as a snackbar for the kind of entities that feed on raw (i.e., chaotic) magic.
 Such unraveled souls probably account for a number of odd anomalous places of “power”.
 Ones that do not entail “holy wells” or whatever other natural phenomena would account for such an entry point.

-Since at least some of these false wells may have been originally human souls, it is possible that the emission of magic from them fluctuates, since humans, without wands, appear to be unable to regulate their channeling of magical energies.
+Since at least some of these false wells may have originally been human souls, it is possible that the emission of magic from them fluctuates, since humans, without wands, appear to be unable to regulate their channeling of magical energies.
 But it is unknown whether the impacted quality of human magical channeling is fundamental to the human soul or a by-product of attempting to channel magic through a human body.
 Humans, as I have pointed out before, are not inherently a magical species, and their bodies are not necessarily designed for the effective channeling of magic.
 It is scantly possible that an unraveled and disembodied soul would create a false well which emitted magic as steadily as a true well.
 It would not, however be accompanied by the water source which normally accompanies a “holy well”.

 Nor can we count on the magic emerging from such an entry point being typically non-hostile.